-What needs to What needs to A summary of how you will do it.
-Monitoring and evaluation be improved In Project objective Responsible Time lime your sector Community WASTE - New CWP recruits to be assisted to KOFFIEFONTEIN, - Minimize - Communit 80 EPWP for MANAGEMENT register storage facilities (what is JACOBSDAL, littering. y Services waste commonly known as recycling) LUCKHOFF, - Keep SA Clean - LED management in with DESTEA that will collect all OPPERMANSGRONDE with less - IDP 2021 recyclable material and sell to big AND PETRUSBURG pollution. recycling companies via in - Increase wages Johannesburg when 35 Ton of each of members of
+What needs A summary of how you will do it.
+Specific location Monitoring and evaluation to be Project Responsible Time lime improved In objective sector your Community WASTE - New CWP recruits to be KOFFIEFONTEIN, - Minimize - Commu 80 EPWP for MANAGEMEN assisted to register storage JACOBSDAL, littering. nity waste Т facilities (what is commonly LUCKHOFF, Services management known as recycling) with OPPERMANSGRO - LED in 2023

+DESTEA that will collect all NDE AND - Keep SA - IDP

+Clean with

+to big recycling companies less pollution.

+via in Johannesburg when 35 - Increase

+Ton of each recyclable wages of

-recyclable material is collected and recycling
+material is collected and members of

-baled cooperatives.
+baled recycling

+cooperatives

+•

 - Increase

 revenue

+because

-because more
+more people

-people will be
+will be able

-able to can pay
+to can pay

 for municipal

 services

-Renovation of municipal buildings KOFFIEFONTEIN, Upgrade and Community 3 municipal BUILDINGS/ASS /assets JACOBSDAL, renovate municipal Services buildings ESTS LUCKHOFF buildings / assets (Koffiefontein, Petrusburg and Jacobsdal in 2021 Safeguard all cemeteries with physical All towns To safeguard Community 4 cemeteries CEMETRIES security cemeteries Services safeguarded Refurbishment of sports facilities All towns Refurbishment of Community 2 sports SPORTS FIELDS The state of the s sports facilities Services facilities, Bolokanang and Oppermansgron de PARKS Upgrading and maintenance all All towns Upgrading and Community 4 community community parks maintenance of Services parks upgraded community parks by 2022
+Renovation of municipal KOFFIEFONTEIN, Upgrade and Community 3 municipal

+BUILDINGS/AS buildings /assets JACOBSDAL, renovate Services buildings

+SESTS LUCKHOFF municipal (Koffiefontein,

+buildings / assets Petrusburg

+and

+Jacobsdal in

+2023/24

+Safeguard all cemeteries with All towns To safeguard Community 4 cemeteries

+CEMETRIES physical security cemeteries Services safeguarded

+Refurbishment of sports facilities All towns Refurbishment Community 2 sports

+SPORTS FIELDS of sports Services facilities,

+facilities Bolokanang

+and

+Oppermansg

+ronde

+PARKS Upgrading and maintenance all All towns Upgrading and Community 4 community

+community parks maintenance of Services parks